Klipper3d/klipper/docs/Debugging.md

 ```

 The resulting file **test.txt** contains a human readable list of
-firmware commands.
+micro-controller commands.

 The batch mode disables certain response / request commands in order
 to function.
 As a result, there will be some differences between
-actual firmware commands and the above output.
-The generated data is
+actual commands and the above output.
+The generated data is useful for
-useful for testing and inspection; it is not useful for sending to a
+testing and inspection; it is not useful for sending to a real
-real micro-controller.
+micro-controller.

 Testing with simulavr
 =====================